DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 (b) to engage in a business or other relationship with another person;

 (c) otherwise to take advantage of Definitiv’s Intellectual Property Rights.

 Termination by Buyer

 5.1 The Buyer may withdraw an Order at any time prior to acceptance by Definitiv, and such withdrawal shall be without charge to the Buyer.

-5.7 The Buyer can request, read only access to the Software after the Buyer’s contract has been cancelled at the Buyer’s cost outline in Schedule 1.1(d); per 12 month period.
+5.5 The Buyer can request, read only access to the Software after the Buyer’s contract has been canceled at the Buyer’s cost outline in Schedule 1.1(f); per twelve (12) month period.

 Termination by Definitiv

 5.6 Definitiv may terminate a contract (in whole or in part) or suspend or cancel a Service by giving to the Buyer thirty (30) days written notice without cause in which event Definitiv will refund the Price on a pro-rata basis.

 5.7 The Buyer shall pay a cancellation fee and associated charges to Definitiv if cancellation or suspension of a Service or a contract by Definitiv occurs in one or more of the following circumstances:

 (a) the Buyer breaches a Term or a term of a contract;